hoopadoop/bad-actor/README.md

 how it could be in erlang style

-it doesn't just look similar- it's much better! no DSL, no StateMachineModel, StatemachineParser, StateMachineCommand, StateMachineEvent etc. This is plain-old-erlang.. objects send (oneway!) messages and objects (selectively!) receive messages. nothing else needed
+it doesn't just look similar- it's much better! no DSL, no StateMachineModel, StatemachineParser, StateMachineCommand, StateMachineEvent etc. this is plain-old-erlang.. objects send (oneway!) messages and objects (selectively!) receive messages. nothing else needed

 even though in erlang it's purpose is to communicate between threads, could this help in single threaded concurrent javascript?